 Either way, people seem to be hitting the links in larger numbers.
 According to Forbes, play in June 2020 had increased by about 14% nationally from a year earlier, and a National Golf Foundation saw a 20% increase in rounds played in August.
 The Rancho Santa Fe Golf Club in California increased its budget by $500,000 because there are so many golfers on the course, and even the Washington Post wrote in September that golf “had its best summer in decades.”

-Reportedly, about 8 million more rounds of golf have been played.
+Millions of more rounds of golf were played in 2020 than in years prio.
 Wrote Forbes, “Experienced golfers flocked to the courses, but so did a new group of players, in search of an outdoor activity during stay-at-home and social distancing orders.”

 Is it safe: